PeiwenSun2000/Both-Ears-Wide-Open/readme.md

 To generate audio from a text prompt using our pretrained model:

 1. Download the pretrained model and config files from [MODEL_LINK]
-2. Place the model checkpoint at `./bewo_config/BEWO_mix.ckpt` or `/path/to/BEWO_attri.ckpt`
+2. Place the model checkpoint at `./bewo_config/BEWO_mix.ckpt` or `./bewo_config/BEWO_attri.ckpt`
 3. Place the model config at `./bewo_config/model_config_sim_mix.json`
 4. Run the following command:

 The GPT induction is used to generate the spatial attributes.
 We offer two models for you to choose.
 [GPT-4o](https://platform.openai.com/docs/models/gpt-4o) and [DeepSeekv3](https://www.deepseek.com/).
-Since the DeepSeek model is much cheaper and opensourced, using it can be considered as a cost-effective solution.
+Since the DeepSeek model is much cheaper and open-sourced, using it can be considered as a cost-effective solution.
 The default setting is "coarse" for the balance of quality and control.

 Using GPT induction:
 ```